sudheermuthyala/AKS/03-Kubernetes-Fundamentals-kubectl-imperative approach/README.md

 * **Kubectl :**
     - kubelet it is hart for the worker nodes. kubelet is an agent that runs on every node in the cluster.
-    - kubectl-agent is responsible for making sure that containers are running in a pod on a node.And these will be always in constant communication with the `kube-scheduler` So kube-scheduler, from master node, talks to worker nodes to the kubelet.
+    - kubectl-agent is responsible for making sure that containers are running in a pod on a node.
+    - And these will be always in constant communication with the `kube-scheduler` So kube-scheduler, from master node, talks to worker nodes to the kubelet.

 * **Kube-Proxy :**
     -  So it is a network proxy that runs on each node in your cluster It maintains the network rules on the nodes